Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

-However, there’s a catch: you will no longer be able to download Pokémon Bank (and Poké Transporter) after late March, so if you want to keep using the service, you have to make sure to download both the Pokémon Bank and Poké Transporter apps before the Nintendo eShop is discontinued on Nintendo 3DS!
+However, there’s a catch: you will no longer be able to download Pokémon Bank (and Poké Transporter) as of March 27th, so if you want to keep using the service, you have to make sure to download both the Pokémon Bank and Poké Transporter apps before the Nintendo eShop is discontinued on Nintendo 3DS!

 Also, do keep in mind that you will still need a paid subscription in Pokémon Home to transfer Pokémon from Pokémon Bank to Pokémon Home even after Pokémon Bank becomes free to use.

 About Fire Emblem Fates

 Fire Emblem Fates will be impacted by the discontinuation of the Nintendo eShop on Nintendo 3DS.
 To be more precise, players will no longer be able to buy any DLC for the game, which includes additional maps but also Story Paths (Conquest, Birthright, Revelations).
 The game itself will no longer be available for purchase as of February 28th 2023.